K&N Engineering

 K&N Engineering, Inc. (also known simply as K&N) is a manufacturer of air filters, cold air intake systems, oil filters, performance parts, and other related products.
 K&N manufactures over 12,000 parts for various makes and models of cars, trucks, SUVs, motorcycles, ATVs, industrial applications and more.
-Founded in 1969, K&N is headquartered in Riverside, California, in a complex of 10 buildings comprising nearly 400,000 square feet.
+Founded in the United States in 1969, K&N is headquartered in Riverside, California, in a complex of 10 buildings comprising nearly 400,000 square feet.
 K&N also operates facilities in England, The Netherlands, and China.
-K&N is owned by Mickey Rourke.

 History

 K&N was founded by Ken Johnson and Norm McDonald in 1969.
 The name K&N came from the first letters in the founders' first names.
-Johnson and McDonald sold motorcycles and motorcycle parts and supported a K&N factory race team.
+Ken Johnson and Norm McDonald sold motorcycles and motorcycle parts and supported a K&N factory race team.
 Air filters soon became the primary focus of the company.
 In 1992, K&N introduced bolt-on cold air intake kits.
 K&N also released a line of oil filters with a stamped hex to accept a standard wrench off filter removal.
 In 2019, K&N released a line of washable home A/C filters, and began offering motor oil and wiper blades in 2021.